franke-hub/SDL/doc/cpp/pub_debug.md

 Note: Nothing prevents another thread from using printf which might also break up the debugf statements in the stdout stream.

-__NOTE__: If an application uses DLLs, it must use the DLL library rather than the default include library.
+__NOTE__: If an application uses DLLs, it must use the DLL (shared) library rather than the default (static) include library.
-If the include library is used, each DLL includes a separate copy of the debugging namespace, the default Debug object, and the static Debug lock.
+If the static library is used, each DLL includes a separate copy of the debugging namespace, the default Debug object, and the static Debug lock.
-This works poorly in a single-threaded environment and even worse when multi-threading.
+This can result in unexpected results when using shared libraries even in a single-threaded environment.
+When multi-threading, data loss occurs unless each thead uses a different output file name.

 ------------------------------------------------------------------------------
 ### <a id="namespace-debugging">Namespace pub::debugging:</a>